babolivier/welcome-home/README.md

 Once you moved all the needed files, and filled your configuration file, you need to start Welcome Home as a daemon.
 I use [systemd](https://freedesktop.org/wiki/Software/systemd/) for that (with the `welcomehome.service` file), but you're free to use whatever you want (and even to send my your configuration file in a [pull request](https://github.com/babolivier/welcome-home/pulls) so I can add it to this repi :wink:).

-To start Welcome Home, and launch it at the machine's startup, with systemd, just run:
+To start Welcome Home, and launch it at the machine's startup, with systemd, just run as root:

 ```shell
 systemctl enable welcomehome